 Legendary 1939 outdoor cabaret show under the stars, Cuba's most spectacular performance tradition

-What is the best time of year to visit attractions in Cuba?
+When is the best season to visit attractions in Cuba?

 November to April (dry season) for exploring; December-March is peak with perfect weather.
 May-October brings heat and hurricane risk but fewer crowds.